College of Education and Human Development

 Senior Associate Dean for Academic Affairs - Beverly Irby, EdD

-Associate Dean for Research - Jeffrey Liew, PhD
+Associate Dean for Academic Affairs and Strategic Initiatives - Christopher Cherry, PhD

-Senior Associate Dean for Faculty Affairs - Fred Nafukho, PhD
+Associate Dean for Research - James Fluckey, PhD

-Associate Dean for Diversity and Inclusion - John Singer, PhD
+Associate Dean for Faculty Affairs - Dalun Zhang, PhD

-Assistant Dean for Finance and Administration - Jill Hobbs
+Assistant Dean for Finance and Business Services - Jill Hobbs

 General Statement

-The School of Education and Human Development is dedicated to transforming and enriching lives with programs built on the core Aggie values of leadership, excellence, integrity, loyalty, respect and selfless service.
+The College of Education and Human Development is dedicated to transforming and enriching lives with programs built on the core Aggie values of leadership, excellence, integrity, loyalty, respect, and selfless service.

-The school has a history of preparing high-quality teachers and administrators and is consistently among the leading institutions in the state for producing the highest number of certified teachers in high-need areas.
-It continues this tradition of preparing professionals and leaders in education, sport, business, government, and health through programs in four academic departments: Educational Administration and Human Resource Development (EAHR), Educational Psychology (EPSY), Health and Kinesiology (HLKN), and Teaching, Learning and Culture (TLAC).
+The college has a history of preparing high-quality teachers and administrators and is consistently among the state's leading institutions for producing the most certified teachers in high-need areas.
+It continues this tradition of preparing professionals and leaders in education, sport, business, technology, government, and kinesiology through programs in four academic departments: Educational Administration and Human Resource Development (EAHR), Educational Psychology (EPSY), Kinesiology and Sport Management (KNSM), and Teaching, Learning and Culture (TLAC).

 Requirements for Admission to Teacher Education Programs

 The State of Texas establishes standards for teacher education programs.
 All certification programs at Texas A&M are in compliance with these requirements.
-Students must meet state, University, School of Education and Human Development and department/program requirements for matriculation into a teacher education program.
+Students must meet state, university, College of Education and Human Development, and department or program requirements for matriculation into a teacher education program.
 Students are responsible for contacting the departmental advisors to obtain information about specific requirements for their major and program areas.

 Teacher Education Retention Policy

-A student, after being admitted to teacher education, who fails to continue to meet all requirements, will be dropped from the program and may not continue in or register for any professional teacher education course.
-Any student removed from or who discontinues student teaching because of unsatisfactory performance will be dropped from the teacher education program.
-A student dropped from the teacher education program may apply through their respective department for readmission to the teacher education program.
+A student admitted to teacher education who fails to continue meeting all requirements will be dropped from the program and may not continue in or register for any professional teacher education courses.
+Any student removed from, or who discontinues, student teaching due to unsatisfactory performance will be dropped from the teacher education program.
+A student who has been dropped from the teacher education program may apply through their respective department for readmission.